 Hopefully, soon we’ll have information that’s 100% conclusive.

 Simply put, CBD hemp oil appears to be a viable option for pain management.
 While we have tons of strong anecdotal evidence to support its effectiveness, research is promising but not conclusive.

 In the end, the best way to know for sure is to try it out for yourself.
 However, as always, talk to your doctor before using any kind of supplement, including CBD hemp oil.

 So far, we’ve covered the following key points:

 - Cannabis, including hemp, has been used for thousands of years as a method for pain relief, among other ailments.

 - It was used medicinally as late as 1942, where it helped with a variety of ailments, including pain.

 - CBD hemp oil is not to be confused with CBD oil, which comes from marijuana and is more likely to contain significant amounts of THC.

 - There is strong anecdotal evidence to support the claim that CBD hemp oil helps with pain.

-- CBD is likely effective at helping with pain due to its anti-inflammatory properties
+- CBD is thought to be effective at helping with pain due to its anti-inflammatory properties

 - Peer-reviewed, scientific research on the topic is more limited, and therefore not as conclusive (albeit still promising)